-Cape leopards are extremely camera shy and rarely encountered.
-Africa Geographic recently met up with the Cape Leopard Trust to discover more about these big cats that are found in the remote Cape mountain ranges, and how camera traps are revealing their secret lives to researchers.
+Cape leopards are extremely camera shy and rarely encountered. team AG recently met up with the Cape Leopard Trust to discover more about these big cats that are found in the remote Cape mountain ranges and how camera traps are revealing their secret lives to researchers.

 Leopard populations in the Western Cape